 Orbital is Chase Payment Solutions’ proprietary virtual terminal that supports a wide range of online payment functions, including B2B payments.
 It allows merchants to process recurring billing, set custom taxes, cancel orders, issue refunds, view transaction histories, and safely save cards on file.
-The system is also equipped to accept cross-border payments and provide custom B2B transaction rates for merchants with high-ticket sales.
+The system is also equipped to accept cross-border payments and has Level 2 and Level 3 credit card processing.
+It can also provide custom B2B transaction rates for merchants with high-ticket sales.

 When Chase acquired Paymentech, it became a direct processor, meaning it works both as the payment processor and the acquiring bank in transactions.
 This streamlines the process of getting the money into your accounts, allowing you faster access to your funds without sacrificing security.
 Additionally, direct processors are naturally a hub for business integrations such as accounting, POS systems, and ecommerce platforms, so you get a variety of options for building your business.